Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): Merging Abstract Environments

 We present in \Figure{join-collapse} representative rules for our join operator.
 To make the presentation easier to follow, we will rely on the following small example, which is a standard Rust pattern after desugaring.
 We annotate this program with the \llbcs environments at relevant program points.
+Our goal is to compute the join of the environments after evaluating both branches; we show the resulting environment below, and explain in the rest of this section how it is computed.